FBruzzesi/iso-week-date/docs/index.md

 ### Dependencies

 - To work with `IsoWeek` and `IsoWeekDate` classes, no additional dependency is required.
-- pandas and polars functionalities require the installation of the respective libraries.
+- _pandas_ and _polars_ functionalities require the installation of the respective libraries.

 ## Usage

-To see how to work with `IsoWeek` and `IsoWeekDate` classes please refer to the [getting started](getting-started/quickstart.md) section.
+To get started with `IsoWeek` and `IsoWeekDate` classes please refer to the [quickstart](getting-started/quickstart.md) section.

-To see how to work with pandas and polars functionalities please refer to the [dataframe modules](getting-started/dataframe-modules.md) section.
+To check examples on how to work with _pandas_ and _polars_ functionalities please refer to the [dataframe modules](getting-started/dataframe-modules.md) section.

 ## Contributing